End of life care

 It is a good idea to communicate your wishes and preferences about your treatment, such as who to involve in discussions, the types of treatment you would like to have and the place where you prefer to be cared for, so that these can be considered when we are planning your care.

 At Royal Free London NHS Foundation Trust, we are committed to providing compassionate care to you and your family and friends, and to team this with your expressed wishes.
-We encourage all our patients who are in their last year of life to consider completing an electronic document called ‘Co-ordinate my Care’.
+We encourage all our patients who are in their last year of life to consider completing an electronic urgent care plan.
+This was previously known as Coordinate My Care (CMC) but from 27 July this will be known as the London Urgent Care Plan (LUCP).
+If you previously held a CMC care plan this will automatically be transferred to the LUCP.

 - To enable you to be in your preferred place of care and